JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/Scientist_Intrigued_by_UB.md

 It is unfortunate that Martin Gardner did not have a balanced evaluation of the science in _The Urantia Book_ and completely ignored the authors' observation that the science of the Papers would soon need to be revised.
 Now there is a fresh opportunity to reach scientists, especially those who would like the benefit of some insightful _Urantia Book_“gems.”

+> “_The great challenge to modern man is to achieve better communication with the divine Monitor that dwells within the human mind.
+Man's greatest adventure in the flesh consists in the well-balanced and sane effort to advance the borders of self-consciousness out through the dim realms of embryonic soul-consciousness in the wholehearted effort to reach the border land of spirit-consciousness — contact with the divine presence._” <a id="a67_434"></a>[UB 196:3.34](/en/The_Urantia_Book/196#p3_34)

 <figure class="table chapter-navigator">
   <table>